Satisfactory Academic Progress (SAP) Standards for Financial Aid Recipients

 Grade Point Average (GPA)

-Undergraduate students with attempted hours of 0-29 are required to maintain a minimum cumulative GPA of 2.0 and undergraduate students with attempted hours of 30 or more are required to maintain a minimum 2.25 cumulative GPA.
+Undergraduate students are required to maintain a minimum cumulative GPA of 2.0.
 Graduate students are required to maintain a minimum cumulative GPA of 3.00, with no semester falling below 2.50.
 Only the most recent grade of a repeated course will be used in the calculation of the cumulative GPA.

 Percentage of courses passed (Completion Rate)